mneri/csv/README.md

 ## Motivation
 The code of most of the parsers you can find online is bloated and complicated.
 I wanted make a parser that was brief, clean and easy to understand.
-The algorithm of `mneri/csv` is less than [50 lines of code](https://github.com/mneri/csv/blob/master/src/main/java/me/mneri/csv/CsvReader.java#L169).
+The algorithm of `CsvReader` is less than [50 lines of code](https://github.com/mneri/csv/blob/master/src/main/java/me/mneri/csv/CsvReader.java#L169).

 ## Performances